pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 A _shmup_ is nothing without tons of enemies to blow up.

-Let's use an innocent Poulpi:
+Let's use an innocent octopus, named "Poulpi":

 [![Poulpi Sprite][poulpi]][poulpi]